Baldur's Gate: Dark Alliance II: Reception

 Baldur's Gate: Dark Alliance II received "generally favorable reviews", with the PlayStation 2 version holding an aggregate score of 78 out of 100 on Metacritic, based on forty-four reviews, and the Xbox version 77 out of 100, based on forty-four reviews.

 Game Informers Andrew Reiner scored the PlayStation 2 version 8.5 out of 10, calling it a "role-playing bliss", praising the range of characters, missions and weaponry, the item customization, the non-linear structure and the range of environments.
 Comparing the game to the original, he said that DAII has "a much deeper play" with a higher level of interaction.

-IGN's Ed Lewis scored the game 8.4 out of 10, opining that Black Isle Studios made an appropriate continuation of the story, but was critical of the similarity of the gameplay to the first game and felt that there should have been more variety in the game's missions, more weapons and characters, and that the gameplay could have been less linear.
+IGNs Ed Lewis scored the game 8.4 out of 10, opining that Black Isle Studios made an appropriate continuation of the story, but was critical of the similarity of the gameplay to the first game and felt that there should have been more variety in the game's missions, more weapons and characters, and that the gameplay could have been less linear.

-GameSpot's Ryan Davis scored the game 8 out of 10, and praised the range of missions and the ability to craft new weaponry, but was critical of the graphics, which he felt hadn't really advanced from the first game.
+GameSpots Ryan Davis scored the game 8 out of 10, and praised the range of missions and the ability to craft new weaponry, but was critical of the graphics, which he felt hadn't really advanced from the first game.
 He called Baldur's Gate: Dark Alliance II "a well-crafted, accessible action RPG experience".
 GameSpot later named Dark Alliance II the best Xbox game of January 2004.

-Eurogamer's Ronan Jennings scored the Xbox version 7 out of 10.
+Eurogamers Ronan Jennings scored the Xbox version 7 out of 10.
 While generally positive to the gameplay and graphics, he felt that "DAII feels more like an expansion pack" rather than as a full-fledged sequel and that the game does not have the same "magic" as the original game had.

-GameSpy's Raymond Padulla scored the PlayStation 2 version 3 out of 5.
+GameSpys Raymond Padulla scored the PlayStation 2 version 3 out of 5.
 He praised the differentiation in the fighting style of the playable characters, but felt that it was inferior to the original game in some other aspects.
 He was also critical of the graphics, saying that some parts of the game are "dated".
 He called Dark Alliance II a good game, but said that the game did not progress too much compared to the original game.
 Writing later in 2004, Allen Raucsh said that Black Isle Studios "took over the development chores" for this game, but that ultimately delivered the same game without some significant innovations.

 In 2015, Ian Williams of Paste rated the game #7 on his list of "The 10 Greatest Dungeons and Dragons Videogames".
 He called its gameplay to be more akin to Diablo than Baldur's Gate, in which the characters cannot be created from scratch, but that the game offers a wide variety of playstyles for playable characters, the game's customization while leveling up, and a co-op mode, compared to other DnD games for PC platform.